atkntepe/atkntepe/README.md

 ------------------------------------

 Hey there!
-I'm the lead developer of PrimeFlex and a dedicated Frontend / UI developer at PrimeTek.
-I spend my days building sleek, user-friendly interfaces and helping others do the same.
-Beyond coding, I'm passionate about every slice of product development – from sparking ideas in design to sparking conversations in the community.
-I’m all about collaboration, sharing knowledge, and keeping the fun in the functional.
+I'm a Lead UI Developer at PrimeTek, where I focus on bringing design to life through engaging, user-friendly interfaces.
+My role revolves around leading UI development projects, mentoring my team, and ensuring our products excel in both form and function.
+I'm deeply passionate about every aspect of product development, from initial design concepts to fostering community engagement.
+My goal is to blend collaboration, innovation, and fun, creating products that resonate with users and developers alike.

 * 🌍  I'm based in Turkey
 * 🚀  I'm currently working on Primeflex 4.0